alexaoliveira2000/genetic-mario/README.md

 ````

 The model itself consists of one input layer with 4 nodes, a hidden layer with 6 nodes (in this case) and an output layer with 3 nodes.
 The input data is normalized to values between 0 and 1 before being predicted because, in theory, it is better for evolving.
 At every moment, the agent analyses the environment and acts accordingly.
-In order to see his decision process, I developed a function to visually the neural network and its weights:
+Regarding the activation functions for each layer, it is used ReLU from the hidden layer to output layer, which is then transformed to a probability distribuition as an output using the softmax function.
+In order to see this decision process, I developed a function to visualize the neural network and its weights:

 ![image](https://github.com/alexaoliveira2000/genetic-mario/assets/77057098/333b0def-90a1-4e9a-a8ed-b004918d6ecc)